socketsupply/sockets.sh/src/docs/guide-desktop.md

 ```
 to install the build dependencies.

-You are all set, you can now to check that `ssc` is installed by
+You are all set, you can now check that `ssc` is installed by
 running
 ```
 ssc --version